 Stem 2 - Question 1

 Your next patient is a 78 year old gentleman who also comes to see you about low mood.
 His wife died last year and he has been struggling to get out and about in the last few months.
 He has several comorbidities, is a former smoker and drinks one glass of sherry a night.
 You assess he has mild depression.
 He recently saw a consultant at the hospital who changed his medication.
-He is currently taking aspirin, bisoprolol, warfarin, simvastatin and a salbutamol inhaler.
+He is currently taking aspirin, bisoprolol, dutasteride, simvastatin and a salbutamol inhaler.

 Which of these medications could be responsible for his depressed mood?